How do hosted telephone systems work?

 Obviously, if the internet connection can sustain it you should always use G.711 to make sure you’re getting the best level of call quality.
 To help with comparison of the level of quality a G.729 call is similar to that of a mobile phone with strong signal.

 Well this really depends on what you class as special, handsets need to support the technology you intend to use them on.
 For example an Apple Iphone 7 supports 4G data connections.
 So you would need to have SIP enabled devices to be able to use a hosted telephony solution.

 The good news is that SIP is pretty good in terms of availability.
 There are numerous handsets on the market which support the protocol and you can even get apps on your phone, much like Skype, that can connect to a hosted system and use the functionality provided to boot.

-10 Questions to Consider Before Buying a Hosted Phone System
+10 Things to Consider Before Using a Hosted Phone System

 Download our PDF Guide Today!